jeffgca/jp-async-storage/README.md

       });
     }):

+## Supported API

+The localForage api is supported:

+* setItem
+* getItem
+* removeItem
+* getItems
+* keys
+* key
+* length
+* clear

+There are two main differences:

+1. Promises are not supported, only callbacks
+2. callback arguments are node-style: the first argument is an error, and the second is the results of the api call.

 ## Tests

-There are tests included that use the addon-sdk's test suite, however it is still a little unclear how we
+There are tests included that use the addon-sdk's test suite, however it is still a little unclear how we will support running tests in SDK modules installed from npm.
+In the meantime running `npm test` will fail unless you copy `async.js` into the lib directory.

+## TODO

+* look into using Promises
+* consider using a Promise-based initialization method like localForage does with a bit more magic.